 Loan amounts range from $5,000 up to $500,000.
 You can get funded in just a few days if you qualify.

-To get a business loan from Lending Club, you must be in business for more than one year and have at least $50,000 in annual sales.
-You must own at least 20% of the business and be free of any recent bankruptcy or tax liens.
+To get a business loan from Lending Club, you must be in business for at least one year and have at least $50,000 in annual sales.
+You must own at least 20% of the business and be based in the U.S.

 Kiva is a nonprofit organization.
 This allows them to offer business loans at 0% interest.
 Yes, you heard that right; 0%.